marhamhafiz/demogit/README.md

 #This is a Repository for demogit

-I am learning hot git and githubs work
+I am learning how git and githubs work